michielbdejong/fxsync-webcrypto/README.md

 # fxsync-webcrypto
 Uses WebCrypto to decrypt data from [Firefox Sync's Global Storage format](http://docs.services.mozilla.com/sync/storageformat5.html).

+## Build

+The build is a simple concatenation, done by `sh ./build.sh`

+## Test

+Open testrunner.html in a browser that supports WebCrypto

 ## Usage
 You will need three things: